 Class Schedules & Enrollment Form

-Click on the tab below to see the course schedule and begin the enrollment process!
-Note that due to COVID 19 and clinical site availability, lab and clinical days and hours will vary.
+Note that due to COVID 19 and clinical site availability, lab and clinical days & times will vary.
 Schedules will be discussed during orientation for each class.

 Times: 7:30 am – 2:30 pm

 This is a mix of online lectures, labs and clinical rotations in nursing or rehab communities.
-Lab and clinical rotations varies; students will have flexibility to join the accelerated group at 7: to 2:30; the Weekday Evening group at 4:30p to 10p, or the Weekend group at 7: to 3p.
+Lab and clinical rotations vary; students will have the flexibility to join the accelerated group from 7:30 AM to 2:30 PM; the Weekday Evening group from 4:30 PM to 10:00 PM, or the Weekend group from 7:00 AM to 3:30 PM.

 Times: 4:30 pm – 10:00 pm